Beyond crisis mode: building a resilient society

 "Next Generation Central Banking" | 3. - 5.
 February 2021

 We are excited to announce our first Transformative Responses online conference.
 Register now for “Next Generation Central Banking: Climate Change, Inequality, Financial Instability” on 3. – 5.
 February 2021.

 The project aims to develop transformative responses to the current crisis in an international network of organizations and academics over several years, linking financial markets, ecology and inequality.
 Research and debates on the three crisis areas are to be bundled and focused in order to connect actors from these fields and prepare joint impulses and work on socio-ecological transformation.

 The concrete outputs and proposals will be made available to both political decision-makers and the general public, and will be promoted together with other civil society organisations to foster political implementation.

-The world faces an almost unprecedented crisis.
-The challenge is to not make the same mistakes as in 2008-9.
-We need to understand the various challenges that have brought us into this situation.
+The world faces an unprecedented crisis.
+The challenge is to not make the same mistakes as in 2008-9 and deliver a progressive policy response.